daxmawal/StarPU-Inference-Server/docs/server_guide.md

 ## 2. Prepare a model configuration

 The server loads exactly one TorchScript model per configuration file.
-The configuration is written in YAML and must describe at least:
+The configuration is written in YAML and must include the following required keys:

 | Key | Description |
 | --- | --- |